 A complete application shall include the following criteria:

-(a) The full name, date of birth, physical address, email address, and telephone number of the applicant in the case of an individual; or, in the case of an entity, all stakeholders thereof.
+The full name, date of birth, physical address, email address, and telephone number of the applicant in the case of an individual; or, in the case of an entity, all stakeholders thereof.

-(b) If the applicant is an entity, the entity’s articles of incorporation, organizational documents business plan, LLCs.

-(c) If the applicant is an entity, the entity’s employer identification number. (d) If the applicant is an entity, the entity’s operating agreement or bylaws.

-(e) A detailed proposed marketing, advertising, and business promotion plan for the proposed marihuana establishment.

-marihuana establishment

-marihuana establishment.
-Bank or CPA notarized financial statement(s) demonstrating sufficientestablishment must be included

-marihuana establishment including establishmentA certified Architect stamped marihuana establishment Environmental Engineer stamped documents illustrating that neither the proposed site, including the , will, eco-systemthe of others marihuana establishmentletter a

-(f) A description of planned tangible capital investment in the Village and the economic benefits to the Village, and a projected annual budget and revenue of the proposed marihuana establishment.

-(m)

-(g) A description of the economic benefits to the village and job creation to be achieved, including and type of jobs the establishment is expected to create, the amount and type of compensation expected to be paid for such jobs.

-(i) A description of the financial structure and financing for the proposed marihuana facility.

-(j) Short-term and long-term business goals and objectives for the proposed marihuana facility.

-(k) A criminal background report on the applicant’s criminal history.
+A criminal background report on the applicant’s criminal history.
 Such reports shall be obtained by the applicant and, if applicable, each stakeholder through the Internet Criminal History Access Tool (ICHAT) for applicants or stakeholders residing in Michigan and/or through another state sponsored or authorized criminal history access source for applicants or stakeholders who reside in other states or have resided in other states within five (5) years prior to the date of the application.
-The applicant or stakeholder is responsible for all charges incurred in requesting and receiving the criminal history report and the report must be dated within thirty (30) days of the date of the applica
+The applicant or stakeholder is responsible for all charges incurred in requesting and receiving the criminal history report and the report must be dated within thirty (30) days of the date of the application.

-(n) a similar twos
+The entity’s articles of incorporation, organizational documents, business plan, LLCs and EIN number.

+The entity’s operating agreement or bylaws.

+A detailed proposed marketing, advertising, and business promotion plan for the proposed marihuana establishment.

+A description of the financial structure and financing for the proposed marihuana establishment including short-term and long-term business goals and objectives for the proposed marihuana establishment.
+Bank or CPA notarized financial statement(s) demonstrating sufficient resources to fund the applicants proposed marijuana establishment plan must be included.

+A floor plan of the proposed marihuana establishment including a security plan that includes secure storage of marihuana, 24/7 video surveillance (both inside and outside the establishment), to deter and prevent theft and diversion, and a detailed plan for recordkeeping and inventory management that is consistent with the requirements of MMFLA and/or the MRTMA.

+A certified Architect stamped scale diagram illustrating the property upon which the proposed marihuana establishment is to be operated, including all available parking spaces, and specifying which parking spaces are handicapped-accessible.
+Environmental Engineer stamped documents illustrating that neither the land use for the proposed site, including the surrounding area, will not have a detrimental effect on traffic patterns, eco-system and the safety of others.

+A depiction of any proposed text or graphic materials to be shown on the exterior of the proposed marihuana establishment.

+An affidavit that neither the applicant nor any stakeholder of the applicant is in default to the village.

+If the applicant has already received prequalification letter from a Marihuana Regulatory Agency they must provide a copy to the Village of Romeo.

+A detailed description of planned tangible capital investment in the Village and the economic benefits to the Village, and a projected annual budget and revenue of the proposed marihuana establishment.

+(m) A detailed description of the economic benefits to the village and job creation to be achieved, including a proposed staffing plan, complete with description of duties, proposed wages and employee qualifications and type of jobs the establishment is expected to create, the amount and type of compensation expected to be paid for such jobs.

+(n) Whether the stakeholders demonstrate experience with owning, operating and/or managing a similar business in highly regulated industry (minimum two years).